How to install LogChimp on Ubuntu?

 cd theme

-To customise the build, you can download the source code directly from GitHub.
+To customize the build, you can download the source code directly from GitHub.

 Setup Nginx